Bryan Reynolds Player Props: Pirates vs. Cardinals

 Bryan Reynolds At The Plate

-- Reynolds has 17 hits to go with a slugging percentage of .735, both of which rank first among Pittsburgh hitters this season.
+- Reynolds leads Pittsburgh in slugging percentage (.720) and total hits (17) this season.

-- Among qualified hitters in baseball, his batting average ranks 17th, his on-base percentage ranks 83rd, and he is third in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 22nd in batting average, 87th in on-base percentage, and third in slugging.

-- In 91.7% of his 12 games this season, Reynolds has picked up at least one hit.
-He's also had three multi-hit games.
+- In 84.6% of his games this season (11 of 13), Reynolds has picked up at least one hit, and in three of those games (23.1%) he recorded multiple hits.

-- In seven games this season (58.3%), Reynolds has picked up an RBI, and in three of those games (25.0%) he had more than one.
+- In seven games this year (53.8%), Reynolds has picked up an RBI, and in three of those games (23.1%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.